EilRoviSoft/AloneCompiler/res/amasm_features.md

 mov32 %ecx, %edx
 ```

-This can be read as "moves contents of %ecx register to %edx register"
+This can be read as "moves contents of %ecx register to edx register"

 # Labels and branches